 Logic Stimulators

-The use of computer programs to emulate the operation of processors in the computer system.
+The use of computer programs to emulate the operation of processors in the computer system.logic stimulator

 Functional Stimulators

-The use of computer programs to execute the system’s complex programming language to ease the work of programmers in finding the source code without any programming errors.
+Using computer programs to execute the system’s complex programming language eases the work of programmers in finding the source code without any programming errors.functional stimulator

 Terminal

-These are software programs that enable access to a foreign application to work in the computer mainframe without any issue.
+These software programs enable access to a foreign application to work in the computer mainframe without issue.terminal

 Video Gaming Consoles